 “I’ve been concerned about some libertarians trending alt-right, because these hard alt-right proto-fascists and neo-Nazis have been trolling libertarians for years,” said the libertarian writer Jeffrey Tucker, who has written extensively about the racist threat to the movement.
 “They’re doing to libertarianism what they did to Pepe the frog, or Taylor Swift — to co-opt it.
 They know that no normal American is going to rally around the Nazi flag, so they’re taking ours.”

-Unfortunately, as we know now, a disturbing number of “normal” Americans will and do rally around the Nazi flag, or, at least, under other fascist symbols not quite famous.
+Unfortunately, as we know now, a disturbing number of “normal” Americans will and do rally around the Nazi flag, or, at least, under other fascist symbols not quite as well-known.
 Also, given Tucker’s involvement with far right Neo-Confederate fringe organizations in the past, it’s really very hard to believe Tucker’s claim that libertarianism was an innocent political movement being “co-opted” by fascists and racists, like cartoon characters or pop stars.

 So why even bring this up?
 I can just see it now, certain readers who are—shall we say?—receptive to right wing messaging complaining that this post is nothing but one massive ad hominem.
 The first part of my response is that it’s not an ad hominem if you point out a person’s background and also refute his arguments with science, facts, and reason, as I’ve done quite a few times with Jeffrey Tucker, the GBD, and its Tucker-founded “spiritual child” the Brownstone Institute.
 Feel free to peruse the lists in the links provided.
 What I’m interested in here is in discussion why we might see someone like Tucker rise to become so influential in the resistance to COVID-19 public health efforts to mitigate and control the pandemic, with his institute not only spreading antimask and anti-“lockdown” misinformation, but also promoting antivaccine disinformation even as it can’t make up its mind whether to label public health fascist or Communist.
 (Maybe it’s both!)